kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

   * Added Raman amplifiers and Blades.
 Removed blades from other components.

+* 1.10

+  * Added 100 Gig OTU.
+Removed commands to get SNMP statistics where index is not at the end of the OID

 Known Issues
 ===========

 * Component templates attempt to graph data that may not be available from some components.
-This will result in debg level events for SNMP variables that don't exist for the component.
+This may result in debg level events for SNMP variables that don't exist for the component.

 * The Device modeler FSP3000R7Mib must be run before any component modelers.